A nonprofit advancing the arts for health & well-being

 Artists & Teaching Artists

-Are you an artist who wants to bring your practice into new settings — nursing homes, hospices, schools, community centers?
+Are you an artist who wants to bring your practice into new settings like nursing homes, hospices, schools, and community centers?
 We want to build a network with you at the center.

 Artist Partnership